How segmented is my network?: Related Work

 \cite{osman2020transparent} and \cite{basta2022towards} both evaluate network micro-segmentation through its security effects rather than by defining a single direct measure of segmentedness. \cite{osman2020transparent} compares different segmentation setups in smart home IoT networks and shows that stronger segmentation leads to reduced attack surface, lower vulnerability exposure, and fewer compromised devices.
 Similarly, \cite{basta2022towards} assesses segmentation by measuring how it reduces network exposure and attacker capabilities using multiple graph-based metrics such as connectivity, reachability, centrality, and attack-path characteristics.
 In both works, segmentedness is inferred from improved security.
 Segmentedness is not captured by a single, scalar metric.

-\cite{mhaskar2021formal} gives a precise mathematical definition of network segmentation based on how similar or different machines’ access-control rules are, enabling automated construction and validation of segmentation designs.
+\cite{mhaskar2021formal} gives a precise mathematical definition of network segmentation based on how similar or different machines' access-control rules are, enabling automated construction and validation of segmentation designs.
 Under this framework, a network is treated as either correctly segmented or not.
 While this binary view is useful for formal reasoning, it does not reflect real networks, where segmentation is often uneven and incremental rather than all-or-nothing.

 \cite{tyagi2025measuring} introduces LMS$_k$ as a family of metrics parameterized by the maximum number of attacker steps $k$, enabling analysis of how attacker effectiveness increases as deeper lateral movement is permitted.
 For a fixed $k$, LMS$_k$ is computed by estimating, for every pair of distinct machines, the likelihood that an attacker who compromises one can reach the other by chaining together up to $k$ plausible movement steps, with each step weighted by the ease with which the underlying connections can be abused, and then averaging these likelihoods across all pairs.
 Lower values of LMS$_k$ correspond to networks in which compromise is difficult to propagate under the assumed attacker model, while higher values indicate environments in which lateral movement is broadly feasible once an initial foothold is obtained.
 Although LMS$_k$ was not proposed as a direct measure of segmentation, it provides useful insight into the security consequences of network structure under varying attacker capabilities.
-At the same time, the dependence on an explicit attacker model, the requirement to choose $k$, and the absence of a single scalar summary limit its suitability as a standalone measure of segmentedness.
+At the same time, the dependence on an explicit attacker model, the need in practice to choose a fixed $k$ (the result converges as $k$ increases, but the computation is cubic in the number of nodes in the network per step), and the absence of a single scalar summary limit its suitability as a standalone measure of segmentedness.

 In \cite{bredesen2025network}, the authors experimentally demonstrate the security benefits of segmentation by comparing a flat network architecture against a segmented design during a simulated attack.
 Their results quantify the reduction in successful lateral movement when firewalls are introduced between zones.
 However, the methodology treats segmentation as a binary condition.
 Thus, the approach validates the utility of segmentation, but does not provide a mechanism to measure the relative degree of isolation in more complex, partially segmented environments.